etrepum/mb-2014-spring-intro/04-interactivity/README.md

 getting published.
 Walk them through going to username.github.io and having GitHub send them an email verification.

+> This seemed to go fine, took a bit longer than I expected though.

 # Anchor tags

 The anchor tag, or `a` is one of the key innovations of HTML.
 It